Neurodivergent Couples Coaching

 How you’ll be supported

-• Managing differences in needs, energy and processing
+• Managing differences in needs, energy, sensory processing, and decision-making

-• Creating practical systems that make everyday life easier
+• Creating practical structures that make daily life feel fairer and calmer

 what couples say